-First, each unique joint ownership is assessed on all the taxable land owned by that combination of owners as though they were one person [Section 9(4)].
+First, each unique joint ownership is assessed on all the taxable land owned by that combination of owners as though they were one person [Section 9(4) of the Land Tax Act 1936].

 If a unique joint ownership only owns exempt land, or the total taxable value of the jointly owned land is below the threshold, an assessment will not be issued.